EE274 (Fall 25): Homework-3

 [10 points] Now you will create a seed input for another dataset provided in the

-directory.
-We will evaluate your submissions on a test dataset which has similar files as thep1_data/pokemon_data
+p1_data/pokemon_datadirectory.
+We will evaluate your submissions on a test dataset which has similar files as thep1_data/pokemon_datadirectory.
+Your submission should satisfy the following:- name the seed input file as

 - name the seed input file as